CoreQ: Learning-Free Mismatch Correction and Successive Rounding for Quantization: Results

-We next evaluate the beam search extension, $K$-SNRQ, which trades additional search computation for improved rounding quality under the triangular proxy.
-Figures~\ref{fig:beam2} and \ref{fig:main-beam-13b} (Appendix) illustrate this trade-off for 3-bit quantization by plotting perplexity against quantization time and peak GPU memory for L2-7B and L2-13B across beam widths.
-Increasing $K$ yields consistent perplexity reductions and forms a clear Pareto frontier: larger beams incur higher compute and peak memory but achieve better rounding quality than the greedy path ($K=1$).
-With our batched implementation, search time varies only slightly with $K$, while peak GPU memory grows due to the expanded beam state.
-Overall, beam search closes a substantial fraction of the remaining quality gap, suggesting that residual error is often caused by decisions that benefit from limited lookahead.
-We further provide an ablation that isolates the effect of discrete search under different calibration in \cref{app:ablation-cal-rounding}.
+Here we evaluate $K$-CoreQ, the bounded beam search extension of CoreQ. $K$-CoreQ maintains multiple partial rounding assignments, adding controlled compute and memory to improve the triangular least-squares rounding objective.
+Figure~\ref{fig:beam_sweep} illustrates this trade-off for 3-bit quantization by plotting perplexity against wall-clock time and peak GPU memory.
+Increasing $K$ monotonically improves the triangular rounding objective relative to greedy CoreQ in \cref{fig:beam_ablation_main} (right).
+In our experiments, this tighter optimization translates to lower perplexity.
+Larger beams improve perplexity with modest search-time overhead under batching and increased peak memory due to the expanded beam state.
+Overall, beam search closes a substantial fraction of the remaining quality gap, suggesting that limited lookahead can reduce errors from early greedy decisions.